-5.5 The SFI mark is registered with the U.S. Patent and Trademark Office and in Canada, Mexico, the European Union, Japan, China and South Korea, and must be accompanied by an ® to indicate that SFI Inc. owns it, unless otherwise authorized in these rules.
+8.5 The SFI mark is registered with the U.S. Patent and Trademark Office and in Canada, Mexico, the European Union, Japan, China and South Korea, and must be accompanied by an ® to indicate that SFI Inc. owns it, unless otherwise authorized in these rules.

-5.6 Any public communication by Program Participants or label users shall be accurate and consistent with applicable law and requirements for SFI off-product use.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+8.6 Any public communication by Certified Organizations or label users shall be accurate and consistent with applicable law and requirements for SFI off-product use.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
 Legal counsel, as well as with the SFI Office of Label Use and Licensing, should be consulted during the preparation of any material that uses the marks and describes or makes claims about the SFI program and a company’s participation.

-5.7 The Office of Label Use and Licensing reserves the right to refuse any label use that does not align with SFI Inc.'s strategic objective, which is to "ensure the SFI Standard is strong, grounded in science, progressive and based on integrity and proven through conservation collaboration resulting in wide market acceptance.”
+8.7 The Office of Label Use and Licensing reserves the right to refuse any label use that does not align with SFI Inc.'s strategic objective, which is to "ensure the SFI Standard is strong, grounded in science, progressive and based on integrity and proven through conservation collaboration resulting in wide market acceptance.”